RevenueCat/docs/docs/tools/targeting.md

 ## Targeting by Placement

 :::tip SDK Compatibility
-Targeting by Placement is available on [this list of SDK versions].
+Targeting by Placement is available on iOS 4.38.0 and up, and Android 7.7.0 and up, with support for additional SDKs coming very soon.
 :::

 You may also choose to setup unique Placements in your app for each paywall location so that a given customer can be served distinct Offerings at each Placement using Targeting.